Please note that Tapas no longer supports Internet Explorer.

 Below, the gardens rustled.
 The maze stood still under moonlight.

 Somewhere, Evelyne whispered lies into Alaric’s ear.
-Seraphina knew her type.
-Silk-wrapped poison.
+Seraphina understood her now.
+Careful, patient, and ruthless when it counted.
 Once, she’d believed they were allies.
 Now, she saw clearly.
 Evelyne didn’t just want Alaric’s bed.
 She wanted the duchess’s power.

 Seraphina stood above it all.
 Watching.
 Waiting.